 Uterine fibroid embolization

 The risks associated with UFE include bleeding, infection at the incision site, or adverse reactions to the imaging agents used during the treatment.
 There is a small risk of inducing menopause, especially in women over 45 years of age.
-Seventy-two hours after undergoing UFE, some women may experience symptoms of post-embolization syndrome, including pelvic pain and cramping, nausea/vomiting, low-grade fever, fatigue, and discomfort.
+Seventy-two hours after undergoing UFE, some women may experience symptoms of post-embolization syndrome, including pelvic pain and cramping, nausea/vomiting, low-grade fever, fatigue and discomfort.
 These symptoms may resolve themselves and disappear within 2-7 days.
 It is important not to mistake post-embolization syndrome for infection.
 Because the fibroid tissue dies during the UFE, there is a small risk of infection until scar tissue forms.
-All patients must be carefully observed for signs of infection.
+Patients are carefully observed for signs of infection.